 - a) Receivables consist of goods and services taxes due from the Government of Canada.
-The Company anticipates full recovery of its current receivables within one year; and - b) Receivable from IMC with the Company's loss of its ownership of Invicta Mining Corp. ("IMC"; see Note 8), net intercompany advances previously made by Lupaka or its corporate assignees to IMC total approximately US\$16.25 million including interest.
-However, management has estimated that the likelihood of collectability from IMC and/or its owners is uncertain and subject to legal proceedings.
-Consequently, the Company's carrying value for accounting purposes for the IMC receivable as at March 31, 2020 is \$Nil.
+The Company anticipates full recovery of its current receivables within one year; and - b) Receivable from IMC with the Company's loss of its ownership of Invicta Mining Corp. ("IMC"; see Note 8), net intercompany advances previously made by Lupaka or its corporate assignees to IMC total approximately US\$15.97 million including interest.
+However, as the parties have executed mutual releases (see Note 8 a)) the collectability from IMC and/or its owners is no longer possible.
+Consequently, the Company's carrying value for accounting purposes for the IMC receivable as at June 30, 2020 is \$Nil.